AS400JPLPC/zig-helix/README.md

 The gain: no more madness in the propagation of caches and various logs and memory extension.

 I've done quite a few tests of neovim by the way, gvim, kakoune, lite-xl, geany, codeblock, sublime, atom, builder, and a few others, I think this one is the right one, it's still missing one or two things, but not vital.

+start informatique 1976 middle systeme

 my big stops on PC since 1985